SISTERS DIALOGUE

 MENTAL HEALTH SUPPORT

-If you are a Muslim woman or Muslim youth who have experienced Islamophobia, gender-based violence or any form of harm or trauma and do not have mental health coverage, we offer up to 5 free sessions with a culturally safe therapist.
+If you are a Muslim woman or Muslim youth who have experienced Islamophobia, gender-based violence or any form of harm or trauma and do not have mental health coverage, we cover the cost of 5 sessions with a culturally responsive therapist.
 Please click the link below to sign up.

 For urgent mental health support, you can contact the 24-Hour Distress Line at 780-482-4357, operated by CMHA Edmonton.